AdityaSavara/PEUQSE/README.md

 5) Join the Google Group to ask for further help: https://groups.google.com/g/PEUQSE-users and add to existing issues discussions github https://github.com/AdityaSavara/PEUQSE/issues

+6) To download new updates of PEUQSE, type 'pip install PEUQSE[COMPLETE] --upgrade'

 * * *
 # More info about the File Structure